Fair Division of Mixed Divisible and Indivisible Goods: EFM and Efficiency

-It is known that combining (relaxed) envy-freeness and PO is possible with divisible resources~\citep{Weller85} or with indivisible resources~\citep{CaragiannisKuMo16}.
-Unfortunately and perhaps to one's surprise, in the following we show via a counter-example that with mixed types of goods, EFM and PO are no longer compatible.
+As \citet{BarmanKrVa18} noted, an fPO allocation is also PO but not vice versa.
+It is known that with divisible resources, an allocation that is both envy-free and PO always exists~\citep{Weller85}.
+With indivisible goods, an allocation satisfying both EF1 and fPO (and hence PO) also exists~\citep{BarmanKrVa18}.
+Perhaps to our surprise, in the following we show via a counter-example that with mixed types of goods, EFM and PO are no longer compatible.

-\begin{example}[\EFhalf is not compatible with PO] Consider an instance with two agents, one indivisible good, and one cake.
+\begin{example}[EFM is not compatible with PO] Consider an instance with two agents, one indivisible good, and one cake.
 Agents' valuation functions are listed below.

 It is obvious that in any EFM allocation, one agent will get the indivisible good and the entire cake has to be allocated to the other agent.
-However, such allocation cannot be PO since the agent with the cake has no value for half of it, and giving that half to the other agent would make that agent better off without making the first agent worse off. \end{example}
+However, such an allocation cannot be PO since the agent with the cake has no value for half of it, and giving that half to the other agent would make that agent better off without making the first agent worse off. \end{example}

-This counter-example relies on the fact that in the definition of EFM, if some agent $i$'s bundle contains any positive amount of cake, another agent $j$ will compare her bundles to $i$'s bundle using the stricter EF condition, even if agent $j$ has zero value over $i$'s cake.
-This may seem counter-intuitive, because when $j$ has no value over $i$'s cake, removing those cake from $i$’s bundle will not help eliminate agent $j$'s envy.
-To this end, one may consider the following weaker version of \EFhalf.
+This counter-example relies on the fact that in the definition of EFM, if some agent $i$'s bundle contains any positive amount of cake, another agent $j$ will compare her bundle to $i$'s bundle using the stricter EF condition, even if agent $j$ has value zero over $i$'s cake.
+This may seem counter-intuitive, because when $j$ has no value over $i$'s cake, removing that cake from $i$'s bundle will not help eliminate agent $j$'s envy.
+To this end, one may consider the following weaker version of EFM.